The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Ultrasound-Specific Transformations

 \subsection{Brightness and Contrast Change (U05)}

 The brightness and contrast of the image are modified.
 The brightness change factor, contrast change factor are sampled from $\mathcal{U}(0.6, 1.4)$, $\mathcal{U}(0.6, 1.4)$, respectively.
-The image is then multiplied element-wise by its beam mask, to ensure black regions external to the beam remain black.
+The image is then multiplied element-wise by its FOV mask, to ensure black regions external to the FOV remain black.